-The San Diego Unified School District (SDUSD) launched its system-wide STEAM Initiative at a series of public schools, and Bird Rock Elementary is the first — and thus far only — La Jolla school to sign on.
+The San Diego Unified School District (SDUSD) launched its system-wide STEAM Initiative at a series of public schools, and

 The initiative looks to create a Transitional Kindergarten (TK) through 12th Grade pathway of scientific understanding, based on the skills that will be needed when these students leave high school and enter the high-demand, high-skill job market.

 Cheryl Hibbeln, director of School Innovation & Integrated Youth Services, explained that SDUSD has been researching how to integrate more Science, Technology, Engineering, Arts and Math (STEAM) lessons at younger levels, which led to the initiative.

 In 2014, she explained, SDUSD reached out to its partners in the San Diego workforce and community colleges to prepare a report on the skills needed for the most in-demand jobs.
 The five sectors that rose to the top of the list were: advanced manufacturing (including engineering), information technology, clean energy, healthcare and life sciences.

 “We took that research paper and started to align our pathway offerings and courses with those sectors,” Hibbeln said.

 District STEAM Innovation Manager, Michael Goodbody, then developed a curriculum to be implemented in one-hour lessons, four days a week, to introduce scientific concepts in the youngest grades and build upon them to 12th grade.

 Hibbeln added: “We were making good gains in the pathways … in the middle schools and we had a good foothold in the high schools, but as we entered TK-5 and started to read the research, we found in United States, less than 20 percent of elementary school-aged kids have science at all in their curriculum.
 Because of that, there isn’t this opportunity for exposure and awareness and getting kids interested in science concepts at young ages.”